simplefoc/simplefoc.github.io/docs/simplefoc_library/code/monitoring.md

 # Monitoring functionality

-`BLDCMotor` class supports monitoring using `Serial` port which is enabled by:
+Both `BLDCMotor` and `StepperMotor` classes support monitoring using `Serial` port which is enabled by:
 ```cpp
 motor.useMonitoring(Serial);
 ```